wiedehopf/docker-sdrmap/README.md

 ### MLAT Privacy

 > [!WARNING]
-> By default your station will not shown on the SDR Map website.
-If you want, you can set `MLAT_PRIVACY` to `false` and the position will be shown.
-The station position is fuzzed, slightly, due to rounding of your position's latitude/longitude, but it's still possible your station can be uncomfortably close to your actual position.
+> The station position is currently rounded to 2 decimals for latitude/longitude which means it snaps to a 1km grid.
+> If you would rather not show that station position, set `MLAT_PRIVACY` to `true`

 ## Runtime Environment Variables